DavisNoah02/DavisNoah02/README.md

   <h4>
     Welcome to my GitHub!
 I'm a Nairobi-based software and web developer, indie founder with 2 years of experience specializing in full-stack web applications using JavaScript, TypeScript, React, Next.js, and Node.js.
   </h4>
- <h4>My passion lies in building tools that are user-friendly, simple, delightful, and continuously exploring the tech landscape.</h4>
+ <h4>My passion lies in building tools that are user-friendly, simple, delightful, and in continuously exploring the tech landscape.</h4>
 </div>

 <br>

 - 🛠️  Web Development specializing in  MERN Stack, AWS, and full-stack development.

+- 👨‍💻 All of my projects are available at https://noa-dave.vercel.app

-- 👯 I am Open to collaborating on any open-source MERN Stack Projects.
+- 👯 I am Open to collaborating on any open-source Projects.

-- 💬 Ask me about REACT, JAVASCRIPT, AWS DEVELOPER TOOLS.
+- 💬 Ask me about React, NextJS, JavaScript, AWS DEVELOPER TOOLS.

 - 📫 How to reach me **m.davenoa@gmail.com**
 <br>
   ⚡ Fun Fact: